-If you own your home and pay other housing-related charges, you may be eligible for extra amounts within PC.
+If you own your home and pay other housing-related charges, you may be eligible for housing costs in PC.
 If other adults live with you ('non-dependants'), they may be expected to contribute towards costs, even if they do not pay you any money.
-Deductions from your benefit may be made.
 If you jointly own the property with someone other than your partner, you only get help with your share of the costs.